-Acquisition cements NPS’ market-leading position and provides significant growth opportunities
+The acquisition cements NPS’ market-leading position and provides significant growth opportunities.

-Following completion of the transaction, the Company will continue to be named Northgate Public Services.
-Cinven will remain a stakeholder in the Company with a Board position.
+Following the completion of the transaction, NPS will continue under the name of Northgate Public Services.
+Cinven will remain a stakeholder with a Board position.

-NPS has seen a period of transformation following the appointment of CEO Stephen Callaghan in 2016, securing substantial contracts with Government and State agencies such as the South Australia Housing Trust, Richmond and Wandsworth Councils, and West Midlands Police.
+NPS has seen a period of transformation following the appointment of CEO Stephen Callaghan in 2016, securing substantial contracts with Government and State agencies such as:

 This transaction delivers significant technological advantages.
-NEC’s biometric scanning and facial recognition products will be integrated into some of the Company’s core software platforms, and its expertise in citizen access and smart cities will strengthen NPS’ Government work.
-NEC’s global network will also enable the Company to provide solutions and services into wider geographies such as North America, APAC and other regions.
+NEC’s biometric scanning and facial recognition products will be integrated into core NPS software platforms, and its expertise in citizen access and smart cities will strengthen NPS’ Government work.
+NEC’s global network will also help provide solutions and services into wider geographies such as North America, APAC and other regions.

 The leadership team from NPS will remain in their roles following the acquisition, and there are no plans for any job cuts or redundancies as a result of the transaction.